ozsu/CS738/paper-list.md

   *Proceedings of the 1st Workshop on Connecting Academia and Industry on Modern Integrated Database and AI Systems*, ACM, 2025.
   DOI: 10.1145/3737412.3743490

----

-## Instructions to Students

-- Select **two papers from different sections**.
-- At least **one paper must be a systems paper**.
-- Reviews should address:
-  - problem formulation,
-  - system architecture,
-  - core techniques,
-  - evaluation methodology,
-  - relevance to data engineering for data science.